 Recognizing the potential for expense and the considerable demand on resources in legal proceedings, we partner closely with our clients to develop strategies based on legal and business concerns and to manage litigation work plans and budgets.
 Our attorneys communicate frequently with in-house counsel and clients, discussing budget expectations, and, most importantly, striving for the most positive outcome possible.

 Read about our success and what our clients and peers say in Chambers & Partners and Woodward/White’s Best Lawyers:

 "McLane operates very efficiently and effectively.
 They regularly send updates on matters that may be relevant to our company and are quick to point out the most efficient solution to legal issues that arise."-- Chambers & Partners: America's Leading Lawyers for Business

-To learn more, email Wilbur A. Glahn, Business Litigation Group Chairman, at email@example.com.
+To learn more, please contact Wilbur A. Glahn, Business Litigation Group Chairman.

 With client-focus, in-house collaboration, and efficient planning, McLane Middleton’s litigation practice proficiently practices well in and out of the courtroom.
 We know that many cases settle prior to trial, and we work hard to achieve fair settlements for our clients.